 Franklin Furnace’s mission is to present, preserve, interpret, educate, and advocate on behalf of avant-garde art, especially forms that may be vulnerable due to institutional neglect, cultural bias, ephemerality, or politically unpopular content.
 The organization provides physical and virtual venues for the presentation of time-based art, including artists’ books and periodicals, performance art, installation art, and unforeseen contemporary avant-garde artforms; and undertakes other activities related to these purposes.
 Franklin Furnace is dedicated to serving early-career artists; to cultivating appreciation of avant-garde art for all, and to fostering artists’ zeal to circulate ideas.

-Frick Art Reference Library Fellowship
+Frick Art Research Library Fellowship

-Two fellowship opportunities are available at the Frick Art Reference Library working with the web archiving team for the New York Art Resources Consortium (NYARC).
+Two fellowship opportunities are available at the Frick Art Research Library working with the web archiving team for the New York Art Resources Consortium (NYARC).
 Fellows will contribute to a unique web archive collection devoted to born-digital resources for art history, including websites for New York City galleries, museums, artists’ websites, catalogues raisonnés, and auction catalogs.
 The fellows will evaluate candidate sites for web archiving; be trained in using Archive-It, Conifer, and Webrecorder tools to capture websites; create bibliographic records for websites using OCLC Connexion; perform review, maintenance and QA of archived websites; participate in discussions regarding web archiving policy and workflow for the Frick and NYARC; and assist with beta testing of new tools and research.
 Fellows will additionally have the opportunity to present at local and national professional events, contribute to NYARC blog posts, and become actively involved with the international web archiving community.

 Lesbian Herstory Archives Fellowship

 The Lesbian Herstory Archives is home to the world’s oldest and largest collections of materials by and about Lesbians and their communities.
 The Lesbian Herstory Archives exists to gather and preserve records of Lesbian lives and activities.
 This ensures future generations will have ready access to materials relevant to their lives.
-You can learn more about LHA at https://lesbianherstoryarchives.org/
+You can learn more about LHA at https://lesbianherstoryarchives.org/.

 In the fellowship, we expect to structure it around the interests of the chosen fellow.
 Potential projects include:

-• Imaging & Metadata Rehousing: Graphics, Buttons, Videos, T-Shirts, Banners
+- Imaging & Metadata Rehousing: Graphics, Buttons, Videos, T-Shirts, Banners

-• Archival Processing: Music (Legacy Formats), Special Collections, Periodicals, Unpublished Papers
+- Archival Processing: Music (Legacy Formats), Special Collections, Periodicals, Unpublished Papers

 MoMA Library Fellowship